Edwin Holt Hughes

-Edwin Holt Hughes (7 December 1866 – 12 February 1950) was an American bishop of the Methodist Episcopal Church, elected in 1908.
+Edwin Holt Hughes (December 7, 1866 – February 12, 1950) was an American bishop of the Methodist Episcopal Church, elected in 1908.

 Birth and family

 Edwin was born in Moundsville, West Virginia, the son of the Rev. Thomas B. and Louisa (Holt) Hughes.
+One of his brothers, Matthew Simpson Hughes, was also a Methodist bishop.
 He married Isabel Ebbert on 8 June 1892.
 She predeceased him.
 They had six children: Isabel, Holt, Ebbert, Caroline, Anna Louise, and Francis.

 Education

 He studied at West Virginia University beginning in 1887, graduating from Ohio Wesleyan University in 1889 (A.B. degree) and 1892 (A.M. degree).
 He then attended Boston University School of Theology, 1889–92.

-Honorary degrees

-Bishop Holt was honored with such degrees by Ohio Wesleyan, Wesleyan University, Norwich University, Boston University, the University of Rochester, Florida Southern College, Dickinson College, the University of Southern California, and DePauw University.

 Ministry

 Rev. Hughes began preaching in 1886.
 He was pastor at Newton Centre, Massachusetts (1892–96), and at Malden, Massachusetts (1896–1903).

 He then became the president of DePauw University, Greencastle, Indiana, in 1903.
 As president he worked on promoting student discipline and reducing the university's financial deficits.
 By the time Hughes left office, the university's endowment had more than doubled, from $231,000 to $530,000.
 His term as president ended in 1909 shortly after assuming the work of a bishop.

 Rev. Hughes was elected president of the State Teachers' Association of Indiana for the year 1904.